 Achievement at GCSE provides a suitable foundation for further study within the sector through progression on to other A Levels or Level 3 Vocational qualifications.
 Examples include A Level Design and Technology - Product Design.
-Employers value a GCSE Design & Technology qualification as it develops creative, technical and transferable skills.
-Possible career paths could include architect, graphic designer, theatre set designer or CAD technician www.aqa.org.uk/subjects/design-and-technology/gcse/design-and-technology-8552
+Employers value a GCSE Design Technology qualification as it develops creative, technical and transferable skills.
+Possible career paths could include architect, graphic designer, theatre set designer or CAD technician.

+Find out more here: www.aqa.org.uk/subjects/design-and-technology/gcse/design-and-technology-8552